20 Vegetables Ranked By Protein

 Protein, per 1 cup (cooked): 3.26 grams

-If you can get passed the bitter taste, broccoli rabe is a great addition to your diet.
+If you can get past the bitter taste, broccoli rabe is a great addition to your diet.
 If not for its protein content, do it for the calcium: A cup of the steamed high-protein vegetable has a whopping 301 milligrams of bone-protecting calcium—that's 30 percent of your recommended daily intake!
 Calcium doesn't just help protect your bones, it also plays a role in maintaining proper muscle function and boosting endurance.
 And if you are over 60, here are the best foods to eat every day.

 Protein, per 1 cup (sauteed): 3.70 grams